elatov/elatov.github.io/_posts/2017-10-22-using-flannel-with-coreos.md

 	-Name=docker*
 	+Name=docker* br-*

 In the the **50-docker.network** file, would've probably fixed my original issue, but I was still happy to move my containers to **flannel** for future expansion.
+And it looks like version [1353.7.0](https://coreos.com/releases/#1353.7.0) fixes that specific issue as well.